-Duncan of Jordanstone College of Art & Design [DJCAD] was established in 1888 and is a leading Scottish art and design research led institution in the UK.
-It is one of the few UK art institutions that is part of a world class University (University of Dundee), renowned for its pioneering research.
-The BDes [Hons] Interior Environmental Design programme is ranked No1 in subjects the UK (Guardian University Guide 2018) and is led by Programme Director Andy Milligan.
-This is a broad based spatial programme which was established in the late sixties and celebrates its fiftieth year in 2017-18 and is one of eleven undergraduate art & design programmes at Duncan of Jordanstone College (School of Art & Design).
-Since 2011, Interior Environmental Design shared modules with Textiles Design and Jewellery & Metal Design and from Sept 2016 resumed its four year programme status in collaboration with BSc Digital Interaction Design and BSc Product Design in a shared first year within the Social Digital Academic Grouping .
+Duncan of Jordanstone College of Art & Design was established in 1888 and is a leading top art and design research led institution in Scotland and is one of the top schools in the UK.
+The BDes [Hons] Interior Environmental Design programme was ranked No1 in subjects the UK (Guardian University Guide 2018).
+The University is also ranked top in Scotland (Complete University Guide 2019).
+Interiors is a diverse spatial programme established in 1966 and is one of ten undergraduate art & design programmes along with Masters programmes in Animation &VXF, Product, Arts & Humanities, Design for Business, Comic Arts, Forensic Arts, Medical Arts .
+Since 2011, Interior Environmental Design shared modules with Textiles Design and Jewellery & Metal Design and from Sept 2016 resumed its four-year programme status in collaboration with BSc Digital Interaction Design and BSc Product Design in a shared first year within the Social Digital Academic Grouping .
 Interiors has been international in its outlook for many years and has, since 2003, collaborated with schools from USA, Qatar, the Netherlands and with GIDE partner schools since 2009.
 Our ethos explores ‘the interior’ as a creative and intellectual springboard for wider spatial experimentation covering interior remodelling, adaptive reuse, emotive making to installation and, increasingly, is shifting toward new forms of spatial interaction in how we might ‘code’ spatial experiences rather than simply reflect statutory ‘building codes’, be capable of ‘programme architectures whilst developing ‘architectural programmes’, and integrating spaces and ‘service design methods’ alongside the design of ‘building services’.
 Interiors at Dundee has always been international and collaborative.
 In recent years Interiors has led design school interdisciplinary projects, worked with Dundee School of Architecture, examined word /space relationships with Groningen University and pioneered new blended learning scenarios with USA partners.
-Interior graduates have established careers in excetionally broad practices including interiors, architecture, museums, games industry, exhibition, soundscapes, landscape, theatre set, lighting, film, furniture and other fields such as art & design teaching at every level in the UK.
+Interior graduates have established careers in exceptionally broad practices including interiors, architecture, museums, games industry, exhibition, soundscapes, landscape, theatre set, lighting, film, furniture and other fields such as art & design teaching at every level in the UK.
 The IED staff are Gary Kennedy, Linsey McIntosh, Malcolm Cheyne and Andy Milligan.
 Teaching staff are qualified educators, have practice backgrounds in interior design / interior architectural design, research, education, spaces & service design and furniture.
 Interiors are also co-founders of IE Interior Educators and prior to this initiated and co-founded IFS Interiors Forum Scotland.

-Faculty of Design, Associated member of University of Primorska, offers an elaborate interdisciplinary teaching programme that positions the school among the modern European institutes of higher education in design.
+The Faculty of Design is an Associated member of University of Primorska, Ljubljana offers an elaborate interdisciplinary teaching programme that positions the school among the modern European institutes of higher education in design.
 The Faculty provides three bachelor courses: Interior Design, Visual Communications, and Textiles and Design.
-Although a very young institution the Faculty has become one of the most sought for educational establishments in the field of design in Slovenia and currently enrols approximately 500 students.
+Although a very young institution the Faculty has become one of the most sought for educational establishments in the field of design in Slovenia and currently enrolls approximately 500 students.

 La Scuola Universitaria Professionale della Svizzera Italiana (SUPSI), – the University of Applied Sciences of Southern Switzerland is one of the eight SUP Universities recognised world-wide.
 The modern teaching methods adopted blend theoretical-scientific lessons with a vocational aspect; study commitments can also be combined with professional practice.
 Great importance is placed on research, which is conducted by means of projects that are either assigned by major European and national agencies on the basis of bids, or commissioned by companies and institutions.